cetic/fadi/doc/USERMANAGEMENT.md

 The **OpenLDAP** service creates an empty LDAP server for the company `Example Inc.` and the domain `example.org` by default, which we will overwrite via the environment variables in the Helm chart.

-The first entry that will be created is for the administrator user ; to initially connect to any of the services you can use the following credentials:
+The first entry that will be created is for the administrator user.
+To initially connect any of the services, you can use the following credentials:

 * Username: `admin`
 * Password: `password1`

-Once created we either add the users/groups manually through the phpLDAPadmin web interface, or you can pass a [LDIF file](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) (see the [sample ldif file](/examples/basic/example.ldif)).
+Once created, we either add the users/groups manually through the phpLDAPadmin web interface, or you can pass a [LDIF file](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) (see the [sample ldif file](/examples/basic/example.ldif)).

 ## 2. Configure the various services